 Under the English legal system, the onus is fully on the buyer to undertake appropriate due diligence before completing a corporate transaction.

-In many cases, the buyer, even after significant investigation and enquiry of the seller, cannot be 100% satisfied and warranties enable the buyer to have included in the sale contract factual statements by the seller, in the form of warranties, that can be acted upon if incorrect.
+In many cases, the buyer, even after significant investigation and enquiry of the seller, cannot be 100% satisfied and warranties enable the buyer to included in the share purchase contract factual statements by the seller, in the form of warranties, that can be acted upon if incorrect.
 From a seller’s perspective, they may argue that certain issues they are being asked to warrant are not factual statements or within their control, and hence they will resist giving warranties or will seek to place a cap on the value of claims or time limit potential claims.